pts/insight-mininasm/README.txt

   $ perl -pi -e 's/[@][@]/[.]/g' *.asm *.inc

+Source code of non-8086 code was changed:

+* Very little part of Insight optionally takes advantage of CPU features 386 and 586 (Pentium) processors, and it has corresponding blocks of assembly code under `cpu 386' and `cpu 586', something like this:

+    cpu 386
+    pushfd  ; db 0x66, 0x99
+    pop eax  ; db 0x66, 0x58
+    mov ecx, eax  ; db 0x66, 0x98, 0xc1
+    cpu 8086

+  Please note that Insight doesn't switch to 32-bit protected mode (`bits 32'), so the `db 0x66' prefix is still used with these instructions.

+  The example above was replaced with:

+    db 0x66
+    pushf  ; db 0x99
+    db 0x66
+    pop ax  ; 0x58
+    db 0x66
+    mov cx, ax  ; db 0x98, 0xc1

+  All these instances were replaced manually, looking at the output of `ndisasm -b 16' for the actual `db' values.

+  Most of the `db' values were instances of the 386 size prefix `db 0x66', and there was also the 586 `cpuid' instruction `db 0x0f, 0xa2'.

 The remaining goal is to build the insight.com identical to the release.

 __END__